MultiSafepay/docs/content/payment-methods/billing-suite/klarna/_index.md

 For more information about testing Klarna payments, see [Test payment details](/faq/getting-started/test-payment-details/#klarna).

 ### Support
-For customer-related questions about Klarna orders and transactions, see Klarna - [Contact customer service](https://www.klarna.com/international/contact-customer-service).
+For customers, see Klarna - [Contact customer service](https://www.klarna.com/international/contact-customer-service).

-For merchant-related questions, email the Integration Team at <integration@multisafepay.com>
+For merchants, email MultiSafepay at <klarna@multisafepay.com>